 - Dog-ready first aid kit

-- Hiking dog booties for when it’s cold or in the event your dog incurs a paw injury.
+- Hiking dog booties for cold weather, or in the event your dog incurs a paw injury.

 - A towel for post-hike cleanup